-- 274. Section 19 (1A) of the Planning and Compulsory Purchase Act 2004 requires local planning authorities to include in their Local Plans "policies designed to secure that the development and use of land in the local planning authority's area contribute to the mitigation of, and adaptation to, climate change". - 275.
-The Framework confirms planning has a key role in helping shape places to (inter alia) secure radical reductions in greenhouse gas emissions and supporting the delivery of renewable and low carbon energy.
-The Government places this central to the economic, social and environmental dimensions of sustainable development. - 276.
+- 280. Section 19 (1A) of the Planning and Compulsory Purchase Act 2004 requires local planning authorities to include in their Local Plans "policies designed to secure that the development and use of land in the local planning authority's area contribute to the mitigation of, and adaptation to, climate change". - 281.
+The Framework confirms the planning system should support the transition to a low carbon future in a changing climate and should help to (inter alia) shape places in ways that contribute to radical reductions in greenhouse gas emissions. - 282.
 The document expands on this role with the following policy: